Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 4. Gitgit Waterfall

-Gitgit Waterfall, situated in Bali’s lush highlands, is one of the island’s most iconic natural attractions.
-Accessible via a short trek through dense forests and scenic landscapes, this picturesque waterfall offers a refreshing escape from the heat of the lowlands.
-As you reach Gitgit, the sound of rushing water grows louder, signaling your arrival at this stunning cascade.
-After reaching here, you’ll get to see the sight of water tumbling over a series of rocky ledges into a serene pool below, surrounded by tropical greenery and moss-covered rocks.
+Gitgit Waterfall, located in the lush highlands of Bali, is one of the most iconic natural attractions.
+This is a beautiful waterfall which is easily accessible through a less than one-hour trek through lush rainforests and magnificent scenery, which offers a refreshing escape from the heat of equatorial lowlands.
+As you reach Gitgit, the sound of the flowing water gets louder, indicating that you have arrived at this beautiful cascade.
+After reaching here, you’ll see the view of water falling over a wall of rocky ledges into a calm pool at the bottom with tropical vegetation and moisture-covered rocks.

 5. Coban Rondo Waterfall